 My favourite part of teaching is walking into the room and seeing their faces welcoming and greeting you, knowing that you're making a difference each day.

 When I decided to do my postgraduate, I wanted to go to the best place that I could.
 When I was researching, I found that the University of Melbourne was the best in Education.
 I also knew that the University of Melbourne was a great place to study, because my brother completed his Bachelor of Veterinary Science here.
 Knowing what he had experienced and how much he had learned, I applied to the Melbourne Graduate School of Education (MGSE) – actually, it was the only place that I applied for.

 My favourite part of the course was the placements, to be honest, because while we learnt a lot in the lecture theatres, the placements were where you were pushed; where you had to prove yourself and apply all those skills you learnt from the lectures.

 Something that I wish I knew before I started the course was how important partnerships are when you are teaching, because you are not just there by yourself, standing in front of all these students and children.

-When you walk into the lecture room on Day 1, remember there are all these people around you that are going through the same thing.
+When you walk into the lecture room on Day 1, remember there are all these people around you who are going through the same thing.
 Especially with the Master of Teaching, we've all come from different avenues of life.
 We want to make sure that you're not by yourself.

 Having those relationships established with other teacher candidates will really help you.

-What I've learned and what I've also learned from just watching my peers is that we are stronger than we believe that we are.
+What I've learned and what I've also learned from just watching my peers is that we are stronger than we believe we are.
 We've been pushed through this course and we've been made to excel at our best.